NimrodMendel/birthday-paradox/README.md

 ## How to start?
 Inside the birthdayParadox.js file, there is a driver code for the experiment.
 Feel free to change any parameter that you want to see the result change.
-To run the program, type "node birthdayParadox.js".
+To run the program, type `node birthdayParadox.js`.